Wroxeter Roman City

 Things To See and Do

-Explore the place where the townsfolk met to wash, exercise and socialise.
-Built to inspire awe, in its prime Wroxeter's bath-house was enormous, and hugely impressive in its design.
+Take the excellent Audio Tour of Wroxeter and immerse yourself in the site.
+Explore the bath house where Wroxeter’s townsfolk met to wash, exercise and socialise.
+Built to inspire awe, Wroxeter's bath house was enormous, and hugely impressive in its design.

 The basilica was a vast open hall, providing space to exercise and relax before going into the baths.
 Today, you can see the footprint of the basilica with disks marking where its columns once stood.